Halifax Logo

 Fees

-Halifax has low fees for stocks/ETFs, including commission-free international trades.
+Halifax offers commission-free international stock trades.
 On the negative side, there is an annual account fee.

 • No withdrawal fee